 - Web portals

-However, you can also use Next.js to build simpler websites, which is also possible with Gatsby.
+However, you can also use Next.js to build simpler websites, for example:

 - B2B and SaaS websites